blacktop/ipsw/www/docs/cli/ipsw/ssh/ssh.md

 ### SEE ALSO

 * [ipsw](/docs/cli/ipsw)	 - Download and Parse IPSWs (and SO much more)
-* [ipsw ssh debugserver](/docs/cli/ipsw/ssh/debugserver)	 - Prep device for remote debugging
+* [ipsw ssh debugserver](/docs/cli/ipsw/ssh/debugserver)	 - Prepare device for remote debugging
 * [ipsw ssh shsh](/docs/cli/ipsw/ssh/shsh)	 - Get SHSH blobs from device